-- Most commonly, this reveals the presence of SIADH.
+- Most commonly, this implies the presence of SIADH.

 Generally speaking, there are two things to worry about with a patient with hyponatremia.
-First, hyponatremia may deteriorate or lead to severe complications (e.g. seizure, cerebral edema, and herniation).
-Second, hyponatremia may over-correct too fast, leading to osmotic demyelination.
-Both of these possibilities should be borne in mind when approaching the patient with hyponatremia.
+First, hyponatremia may worsen, leading to severe complications (e.g., seizure, cerebral edema, and herniation).
+Second, hyponatremia may overcorrect too rapidly, leading to osmotic demyelination.

 risk for seizures/herniation due to hyponatremia 🤯